That Pesky Coursework Writing

 Every instructor or professor seems to believe that his/her course is the only one in which you are enrolled and that, of course, you have enormous amounts of time to spend on his/her coursework assignments, whether they are in the form of large amounts of reading, presentations, essays, or papers.
-Written courseworks which must be submitted for evaluation and grading, in fact, often comprise the majority of a student’s grade, and anyone who is not well-practiced and or properly skilled in writing at the university level is certainly at a disadvantage.
+Written coursework which must be submitted for evaluation and grading, in fact, often comprise the majority of a student’s grade, and anyone who is not well-practised and or properly skilled in writing at the university level is certainly at a disadvantage.
 It is our hope that this short guide will assist you as you tackle all of the coursework writing you may face.

 You know yourself well, and you should know how you best work and what distracts you from full concentration.
 Generally, you should have a workspace that is comfortable and yet conducive to focus and free from distractions.
-Most individuals cannot work well with television on, although music is sometimes beneficial.
+Most individuals cannot work well with the television on, although music is sometimes beneficial.
 Again, you know the environment that promotes work.
 Coursework writing is ever so much easier when the environment is correct for the author.

 Time of day is important too.
 While many work best in the morning and/or early evening hours, you may be of the minority group that works best at night.
 Choose those times during which you are at your best to work on written assignments.
-Multiple courseworks at the same time will tighten your schedule a great deal, so plan carefully.
+Multiple coursework at the same time will tighten your schedule a great deal, so plan carefully.

 Set up a timeline that is realistic and flexible.
 If your assignment is long-term, this is absolutely critical, and following a set timeline reduces the chance that you will procrastinate and attempt to prepare a complex written work in too short a time.